strainu/SIRUTA/README.rst

 The SIRUTA archives contain detailed documentation about the whole classification, including the algoritm for the checksum.

 .. note::
     This library makes the assumption that SIRUTA codes shorter than 6 characters are filled with 0 to the left in order to calculate the checksum.
-There are 77 codes that do not respect this assumpsion.
+There are 77 codes that do not respect this assumption.
 Out of those, 76 can be calculated if the code is filled with 0's to the *right*.
 The remaining code is 9026.

 Getting the library
 ===================